fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 The SDK maintains persistent data such as configuration and state information that are used to track the onboarding state and store credentials, among others.
 This information is stored in the **SDK Configuration** file that persists across reboots.

 ### Threading Model
-The FDO Client SDK is single threaded and the APIs are non-reentrant and blocking.
+The FDO Client SDK is single-threaded and the APIs are non-reentrant and blocking.
 SDK code executes in the context of the calling application thread and will make OS calls via the abstraction layer for storage and networking services within the context of this thread.
-OS service such as storage and network are assumed to be blocking.
+OS services such as storage and network are assumed to be blocking.

-During the execution of the onboarding protocol, the SDK receives data from the Owner Server that must be passed back to application modules (Pre-Service & Owner ServiceInfo).This is achieved via module-specific callback functions that are registered during the SDK initialization.
+During the execution of the onboarding protocol, the SDK receives data from the Owner Server that must be passed back to application modules (Pre-Service & Owner ServiceInfo).
+This is achieved via module-specific callback functions that are registered during the SDK initialization.

 These callback functions are also called within the context of the application thread that entered the SDK via one of the SDK’s APIs (*`fdo_sdk_run`*).
 The application must not invoke an SDK API from within the callback – SDK flows have been designed such that this is not required.

 In addition to module specific callbacks, the SDK requires an additional callback that is used to inform the Application of events occurring during long-running activities, such as network connection retries, as well as errors, such as network connection drop.

 ### Networking
 It is assumed that the machine on which the SDK runs has access to the network.
-The SDK uses standard POSIX sockets interface to connect to external back-end Rendezvous and Owner Servers.
+The SDK uses a standard POSIX sockets interface to connect to external back-end Rendezvous and Owner Servers.
 The SDK uses the OpenSSL* toolkit for SSL support.

 The SDK will initiate connections to the following external ports, which must not be blocked by a firewall: